DopestTech/Front-End-Bible/README.md

 ![](http://i68.tinypic.com/2cohq90.jpg)

 # The Front End Bible
 The ultimate resource for Front-End developers new and old, this is a repository of tips and tricks with easy to follow guides to get them up and running on your website.
-We are also going to concentrate on uploading interview advice and a review section of online lessons and courses concerning Web Development.
+We are also going to concentrate on uploading interview advice and a review section of online lessons and courses concerning Front-End Web Development.

 **However**: This is also a community project aimed at getting those who are not familiar with the workings of Git and version control to practice in a friendly environment.
 Practice push/pull requests and build your GitHub profile, whilst contributing to an actual project.